jfcloutier/karma_system/ontology.md

 ## Action

-> Changes to the **being** that cause changes to the being's outer world or to the being's relatedness to it
+> Concerted changes to the **being** that cause changes to the being's outer world or to the being's relatedness to it

 ## Feelings